stoplightio/spectral/docs/guides/4-custom-rulesets.md

             not: {
               properties: {
                 type: {
-                  const: "integer"
+                  const: "integer",
-                }
+                },
-              }
+              },
             },
             properties: {
               format: {
-                const: 'uuid'
+                const: "uuid",
-              }
+              },
-            }
+            },
-          }
+          },
-        }
+        },
       },
-      severity: 'error',
+      severity: "error",
     },

     // Author: Nauman Ali (https://github.com/naumanali-stoplight)
-    'no-global-versioning': {
+    "no-global-versioning": {
-      description: 'Using global versions just forces all your clients to do a lot more work for each upgrade.
-Please consider using API Evolution instead.',
+      description: "Using global versions just forces all your clients to do a lot more work for each upgrade.
+Please consider using API Evolution instead.",
-      message: 'Server URL should not contain global versions',
+      message: "Server URL should not contain global versions",
       given: "$.servers[*].url",
       then: {
         function: pattern,
         functionOptions: {
-          notMatch: '/v[1-9]'
+          notMatch: "/v[1-9]",
-        }
+        },
       },
       formats: [oas3],
-      severity: 'warn',
+      severity: "warn",
-    }
+    },
-  }
+  },
 };
 ```